 You can also use DateTime.Today when you need the current date in calculations.

 It is possible to subtract a date from another one and get the duration in days and months.

 For example, you have a User Story with several Bugs and you want to see how much effort is required for the related Bugs.
 Now you can create “Total Bugs Effort” custom field for User Story and use formula:

 Or you can calculate effort of all related entities.
-Let’s say, you have a feature in some project and you link other features from other projects to this feature.
+Let’s say, you have a feature in some portfolio (project) and you link other features from other portfolios (projects) to this feature.

 With this release all available resource collections are now supported.
 To learn more about collections, check the resource description.

 In order to get totals for numeric Custom Field values inside some collection you may try to use Custom Reports as a workaround.
 Build a report by child entity type and group entities by parent entity types.
 You will get totals by each parent entity calculated automatically.